The Second Man

 The Second Man is a 1956 crime novel by the British writer Edward Grierson.
 It won the Gold Dagger award of the Crime Writers' Association.

 Synopsis

 A new female barrister Marion Kerrison defends a man accused of murdering his aunt to get his hands of her jewels.

-Adaptation
+Adaptations

 It was adapted for a 1959 episode of the American television series Playhouse 90 that starred James Mason, Diana Wynyard, Margaret Leighton and Hugh Griffith.

+Another adaptation was as an episode of the British television series ITV Play of the Week under the title A Man Involved (1959).

+A West German TV film directed by Peter Zadek had the title Die Dame in der schwarzen Robe (1960).